junxit/us-congress-bills-111/metadata.md

 - 2009-06-16 — Introduced in House
 - 2009-06-16 — Introduced in House
 - 2009-06-16 — Referred to the House Committee on Natural Resources.
+- 2009-06-22 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-11-17 — Subcommittee Hearings Held.
+- 2010-05-05 — Committee Consideration and Mark-up Session Held.
+- 2010-05-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-05-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2010-05-28 — Placed on the Union Calendar, Calendar No. 285.
+- 2010-05-28 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-500.
+- 2010-05-28 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-500.